S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Changes to Introduction**

-- added “Primary Driver for Sociocracy 3.0”
+-   added the driver for creating Sociocracy 3.0
 -   The Seven Principles:
     -   _The Principle of Empiricism_: removed reference to “falsification”
     -   _The Principle of Consent_ is now explained more clearly as  “Raise, seek-out and resolve objections to decisions and actions”
--   Governance, Semi-Autonomy and Self-Organization: we refined the definitions of Governance, Operations, and Self-Organization, removed any reference to “coordination”,  and clarified the distinction between governance and operations
+-   _Governance, Semi-Autonomy and Self-Organization_: we refined the definitions of Governance, Operations, and Self-Organization, removed any reference to “coordination”,  and clarified the distinction between governance and operations
 -   _Drivers and Domains_ - we clarified how domains can be understood in relation to organizational drivers

 ---